arshnoor08/EconomyX/README.md

 ## How to Use

 1. Clone the repository to your local machine.
-2. Make sure you have Python installed along with the required libraries (Tkinter and Matplotlib).
+2. Make sure you have Python installed along with the required libraries.
 3. Run the `fiscal_policy_simulator.py` file.
 4. Input base and future tax rates, and government spending to observe the simulated economic impact.
 5. The application will dynamically plot the changes in GDP and price level and indicate the fiscal policy type.

 ## Team Collaboration

 This project was a collaborative effort involving Arshnoor Bhutani, Arshiya Mahajan and Akshadha Bhutani.
-Each team member contributed to various aspects, including GUI development, calculation logic, and testing.
+Each team member contributed to various aspects, including User Interface(UI), calculation logic, and testing.